stathat/sqsd/README.md

 This is an extremely minimal server that acts like AWS SQS.

-It works for us in our dev/testing environment, but the least amount of code was written to get it operational and many shortcuts taken generating the responses (e.g. all `MessageId` and `RequestId` fields are the same, hard-coded value).
+It works for us in our dev/testing environment, but the least amount of code was written to get it operational and we took many shortcuts generating the responses (e.g. all `MessageId` and `RequestId` fields are the same).

 Install: